drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 5. Evaluate and assess segmentation strategies' efficacy to continuously enhance and hone strategies.
 6. Understanding and applying MongoDB to develop a recommendation engine

-Customer segmentation enables organisations to more fully comprehend their customers and deliver individualised experiences that may increase customer loyalty, pleasure, and return on investment (ROI)

 ## 🔬: Scope
 The objective of this project is to improve an organisations performance in terms of decision making and customer overall experience.
 With this known, the scope of this project will be :